A Tribute to Dean George Pearsall

 As a member of the Class of 1969, I remember George Pearsall as an extraordinary professor and a caring human being.

 A "B" student, I earned an A+ from George in his demanding Materials Science course, where he passed on his deep expertise in material failure analysis in the most compelling way – in the lab.
 In the spring, George and Pat could be found, with about 20 other stalwarts (including me), on the sidelines of a Duke lacrosse game.
-He'd pull up in his bug-eyed Austin-Healey Sprite, top down, and watch a "club" game that was years away from becoming the popular varsity sport we know today.
-We would chat and laugh and he'd remind me that I probably should have been studying.
-In my senior year, George said to me: "Woodard, one day, when you decide to work hard, you're really going to make somethings of yourself."
-Three years later I decided to apply to Harvard Business School.
+He'd pull up in his bug-eyed Austin-Healey Sprite, top-down, and watch a "club" game that was years away from becoming the popular varsity sport we know today.
+We would chat and laugh, and he'd remind me that I probably should have been studying.
+In my senior year, George said to me: "Woodard, one day, when you decide to work hard, you're really going to make something of yourself."
+Three years later, I decided to apply to Harvard Business School.
 There was only one professor at Duke I could possibly ask to write a required "past professor" recommendation.
-One professor who I knew would not only remember me, but remember me in a positive light.
-George must have written a beauty, because I was admitted – and later graduated as a Baker Scholar.
+One professor who I knew would not only remember me but remember me in a positive light.
+George must have written a beauty because I was admitted – and later graduated as a Baker Scholar.
 George's confidence in me, something he saw early on, was a powerful motivation.

 Thomas Woodard